notshi/aelua/trunk/appengine-java-sdk/README.txt

-This folder contains the BIN LIB and CONFIG directories from the google app engine sdk
+This folder contains the BIN LIB DOCS and CONFIG directories from the google app engine sdk

 The full sdk can be dwnloaded from http://code.google.com/appengine/downloads.html